Minor Arcana · Wands · Four

 Four of Wands tarot combinations

-Four of Wands + The Lovers: commitment, shared values, or a relationship milestone is highlighted.
+Four of Wands + The Lovers: a relationship milestone may call for shared values and a conscious choice.

-Four of Wands + Ten of Cups: home, family joy, and emotional belonging are strongly emphasized.
+Four of Wands + Ten of Cups: home, family joy, and emotional belonging may become central.

-Four of Wands + Six of Wands: public celebration follows achievement.
+Four of Wands + Six of Wands: individual achievement may become a shared celebration.

 Four of Wands + The Tower: a home or group structure may need honest rebuilding.

-Four of Wands + Three of Pentacles: teamwork creates a milestone worth celebrating.
+Four of Wands + Three of Pentacles: teamwork may create a milestone worth recognizing.

-Four of Wands + Ace of Wands: a new creative spark finds support through community.
+Four of Wands + Ace of Wands: a new creative spark may find support through community.